Should you get it replaced with a cheaper way to heat your home?

 As hard as it is, try not to let your emotions affect your house buying decision.
 You have to set your emotions aside and ask yourself if the positives of the house outweigh the negatives.
 Try this little exercise.
 Write 12 positive things about the house.
 Then write 12 negative things about the house.
 Note: It will be harder to find 12 negatives, but force yourself to find them.
 This exercise is designed to look fairly at both the positives and the negatives so that you can make a rational decision.

 There is one good thing about the timeliness of your letter, at least it's the cold time of the year, so I would go look at the house on a cold day to see how well it heats (and while you're there, picture yourself opening up the December electric bill.)

 Wood Stove with Special Flue

-We haven't experienced it ourselves yet but my wife's sister and her husband just installed a wood burning stove with one of the new flues that heats the house by giving off heat as the gases go up the chimney/flue.
+We haven't experienced it ourselves yet but my wife's sister and her husband just installed a wood burning stove with a catalytic burner.
 Never have I seen anything more efficient!
-With just a LITTLE bit of wood the stove/flue heated the whole house (1800 sq ft) for 24 hrs...
+With just a little bit of wood the stove/flue heated the whole house (1800 sq ft) for 24 hrs...
 If our house didn't already have a regular fireplace and chimney we would be considering installing one in our house.
 At first I was skeptical and had my doubts as to the sensibility of it all but after seeing just how cheaply (they cut their own wood from their property) they were able to heat the house I have no doubt that this will pay for itself in a matter of only a year or two.
 I don't know if this is an option for you but at least it's something to consider.

 Luis, Peggy and Michael